The Further Mis-Adventures of Cliff Booth: Development and casting

 In May 2025, Elizabeth Debicki and Scott Caan joined the cast.
 Yahya Abdul-Mateen II, Carla Gugino and Holt McCallany joined the cast in June.
 By then the title was shortened to The Adventures of Cliff Booth.
 In July, JB Tadena, Corey Fogelmanis and Karren Karagulian joined the cast, while David Heyman, Ceán Chaffin and Stacey Sher were added as producers, alongside Tarantino and Pitt.
-In August, Timothy Olyphant was cast to reprise his role as James Stacy from Once Upon a Time in Hollywood.
-In the same month, Tarantino described the budget for the film as the largest he has ever been associated with, adding that the film is going to be "in the region of $200 million".
+In August, Timothy Olyphant was set to reprise his role as James Stacy from Once Upon a Time in Hollywood.
+In the same month, Tarantino explained: "I'm one of the producers on the movie and everything.
+But look, I'm moving back and forth between here and Israel, so I won't be on the set every day and everything...I'll be around if they need me to do something."
+He also described the budget for the film as the largest he has ever been associated with, adding that the film is going to be "in the region of $200 million".
+In September 2025, Barry Livingston revealed he was a part of the cast.
+Lauren Glazier and Peter Weller were revealed to be a part of the cast in October 2025.
+In July 2026, Olyphant revealed during an appearance on the SmartLess podcast, that he appears "very briefly" in the film, with his scenes taking only a day and a half to film.